Basic list comprehension

 Tim Peters, Zen of Python

-Python comprehensions provide a concise and readable way to create lists, dictionaries, and sets by embedding loops and conditional logic within the parentheses of the constructs.
-These constructs are powerful tools that can improve the readability and expressiveness of your code, allowing you to write more elegant and efficient programs.
+Python comprehensions provide a concise and readable way to create lists, dictionaries, and sets by embedding loops and conditional logic within the syntax.
+These constructs are powerful tools that can improve code readability and expressiveness, allowing you to write more elegant and efficient programs.
 By using comprehensions, you can perform complex operations in a single line of code, making it easier to understand and maintain.

-List comprehensions provide a compact and expressive way to create lists.
+List comprehensions offer a compact and expressive way to create lists.
 The basic syntax consists of square brackets containing an expression, followed by a for clause.
-This structure can be extended with additional for or if clauses to further refine the list generation process.
+You can extend this with additional for or if clauses to refine the list generation process.

 # Basic list comprehension